 To use the mode button, press, and keep pressed, the mode button on the access point during the AP boot cycle.
-Wait until the AP status LED changes to Blue.
-During this, the AP console shows a seconds counter, counting the number of seconds the mode button is pressed.
+Wait until the AP console shows a seconds counter.
+Once the counter indicates the number of seconds the mode button is pressed, the AP status LED changes to blinking red.
 Then: